 How Hypoallergenic Are Chihuahuas?

-A lot of people think that the small size of Chihuahuas and their short coat means that they should be hypoallergenic.
+A lot of people think that the small size of Chihuahuas and their short coats mean that they should be hypoallergenic.

-However, people are allergic to proteins found in the urine, saliva, and dander of dogs, not the fur.
+However, as I mentioned earlier, people are allergic to proteins found in the urine, saliva, and dander of dogs, not the fur itself.